vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

     - All interfaces implemented by the class are proxied
     - Based on proxy implementing interfaces
 - CGLib proxies
-    - Not part of JDK, included in spring
+    - Is not part of JDK, included in spring
     - Used when class implements no interface
     - Cannot be applied to final classes or methods
     - Based on proxy inheriting the base class